-- a.
-Ordinary transportation equipment repairs and maintenance are defined as outlays for parts, labor, and related supplies that are necessary to keep an asset in operating condition, but neither add materially to the use value of the asset nor prolong its life appreciably.
+- "Ordinary [transportation equipment] repairs and maintenance are defined as outlays for parts, labor, and related supplies that are necessary to keep an asset in operating condition, but neither add materially to the use value of the asset nor prolong its life appreciably" (1 TAC Section 355.103[b][9][A]).
 Ordinary repairs include tune-ups, oil changes, cleaning, inspections, and replacement of parts due to normal wear and tear (such as tires, brakes, shocks, and exhaust components).
-Ordinary repairs may be expensed in the year the expense is accrued and reported directly in this item. - b.
-Extraordinary or major vehicle repairs involve relatively large expenditures, are not normally recurring, and usually, increase the use value or the service life of an asset beyond what it was before the repair.
+Ordinary repairs may be expensed in the quarter the expense is accrued and reported directly in this item. - "Extraordinary (major [vehicle] repairs) involve relatively large expenditures, are not normally recurring, and usually, increase the use value (efficiency and use utility) or the service life of an asset beyond what it was before the repair" (1 TAC Section 355.103[b][9][B]).
 Extraordinary repairs include such things as engine and transmission overhaul and replacement.
-Extraordinary repairs that cost \$1,000 or more and have a useful life of over one year may not be reported directly in this item.
+Extraordinary repairs that cost \$2,500 or more and have a useful life of over one year may not be reported directly in this item.
 They must be capitalized and depreciated by reporting in Step 8.e.
-See Section 355.103(b)(9) (A-B). - E. Other Transportation Expenses Expenses such as license tags, parking fees, and tolls should be reported in this item.
+See 1 TAC Section 355.103(b)(9)(A-B) for more information. - Other Transportation Expenses Expenses such as license tags, parking fees, and tolls should be reported in this item.
 Parking fines or penalties are not allowable costs and should not be in this cost report.
+Provide an itemization of each category of expense and its associated dollar amount in the Notes section.

+Staff Training/Seminars

-Provide an itemization of each category of expense and its associated dollar amount in the Notes section. - 14.
-Staff Training/Seminars To be allowable, the training must be located within the state of Texas (unless not available in Texas) and be related directly and primarily to the job being performed by the staff person attending the training. - A. For training conducted within the provider setting, allowable training costs include, but are not limited to, instructor and consultant fees, training supplies, and visual aids. - B. For off-site training, allowable costs include costs such as allowable travel costs (which are to be reported in 2021.
-Travel, below), registration fees, seminar supplies, and classroom costs; and meet the other criteria detailed in 1 TAC Section 355.103(b)(15). - C. Training/Seminar costs incurred for Program Administration and Operations and Central Office staff are reported in their respective cost areas. - D. Costs for training outside the continental United States are unallowable. - 15.
-Insurance Liability See 1 TAC Section 355.103(b)(13). - A. Report the cost for insurance premiums for general liability and professional malpractice insurance paid to a nonrelated insurance company in this item, but only in Program Administration and/or Central Office as appropriate.
-Also, report the premiums paid to a risk retention group registered with the Texas Department of Insurance. - B. Costs related to errors and omissions (liability) insurance for board members are allowable. - C. Costs paid to a related-party insurance company for liability insurance will not be reported directly in this item.
-Report those costs through Step 8.d. - D. Report the cost for paid claims, deductibles, and co-insurance for general liability and professional malpractice insurance.
-The cost of claims paid under a captive insurance arrangement must be reported here.
-If this is or may be a self-insurance situation, see Appendix E.
+- To be allowable, the training must be located in Texas (unless unavailable in Texas) and be related directly and primarily to the job performed by the staff person attending the training. - For training conducted within the provider setting, allowable training costs include but are not limited to instructor and consultant fees, training supplies, and visual aids. - For off-site training, allowable costs include allowable travel costs.
+See Travel below for more information.
+Included are registration fees, seminar supplies, and classroom costs that meet the other criteria detailed in 1 TAC Section 355.103(b)(15).

+- Training/Seminar costs incurred for Program Administration and Operations and Central Office staff are reported in their respective cost areas. - Costs for training outside the continental United States are unallowable.